 This online course will get you up and running with your own podcast.
 This six-week class will meet in weekly interactive webconferences with Instructor Andrew Lewin, a marine scientist and founder of the Speak Up for Blue podcast.
 Students will focus in detail on developing and delivering content on environmental and science-based topics, design and marketing, and working with tech options.

-A limited number of partial rate discounts are available for environmental educators — Apply here
+A limited number of partial rate discounts may be available for environmental educators — Apply here or contact us at email@example.com for more information.

 The course “Podcasting for Environmental Communications” provides environmental professionals with an in-depth focus on podcasting as a communications medium.
 Students will focus in detail on how to plan and implement a podcast on a subject of choice.
 You will create a podcast with a plan for recording, publishing and sharing/marketing.
 You will also learn how to create and find content, technical tips, and how to build an audience.